- Stefano Romagnoli

 About 10 km from Scarperia is Lago di Bilancino.
 It is an artificial basin of about 5,000 square meters that includes various activities, from fishing to windsurfing.

-When we visited the circuit, there wasn't the audience that crowded the facility during the Italian Grand Prix (record about 150,000 viewers), but the spectators present were competent and passionate.
-We spoke to some of them who told us the history of the facility and some curious aspect relating to races of the past.
+When we visited the circuit, there wasn’t the audience that crowded the facility during the Italian Grand Prix (record about 150,000 viewers), but the spectators present were competent and passionate.
+We spoke to some of them who told us the history of the facility and some curious aspects relating to races of the past.

 Reaching the Mugello International Circuit is really easy.
 By car, use the A1 motorway and exit at Barberino di Mugello, then just follow the road signs.
 From the motorway exit, you have to drive about 15 km to the facility.

 By train, it can be accessed by either the Borgo San Lorenzo (about 5 km away from the track) or San Piero a Sieve (around 7 km away) stations.
 During the Italian Motorcycle Grand Prix, a free shuttle bus service will take you from either station, while during the rest of the year, you can still get to the circuit from Borgo San Lorenzo and San Piero a Sieve with regularly-scheduled public buses.

 Ticket prices at the ACI/CSAI racing weekend ranged from €5 to €15 ($6.60 to $19.80) and gave the opportunity to attend the “Prato,” “Tribuna Centrale” (the Main Grandstand), and “Terrazza Box” areas of the track.
 Also, for those under 18, women, and residents of the town of Scarperia, access was free.
 Please note that the entrance fee includes allowing you to park your cars and motorcycles inside the track, just behind the paddock.